dev-himanshu-karnwal/local-rewrite/setup.md

 - Try deleting `node_modules` and running `npm install` again

 #### Ping Icons Not Appearing
-- Ensure you have at least 3 characters in the input field
+- Ensure you have selected at least 3 characters in the input field
 - Check if the webpage has restrictive content security policies
 - Verify the content script is loaded (check browser console)
 - Try refreshing the webpage

+---

 ### Performance Issues
 - **Slow responses**: Check if Ollama models are loaded and running
 - **High CPU usage**: Consider using smaller models or adjusting parameters
 - **Memory issues**: Restart Ollama service if needed

+---

 ## Project Structure